Just my luck; a 29 day. No, things always go bad on 29 days.

 Walking down the rotten asphalt towards the storied orchard, Coral said, "Anton, when you were in college, studying writing, did you ever take a class on creativity?"

 "Na," I said, speeding up.
-"There's never been a class on creativity--ain't going to be, neither."
+"There's never been a class on creativity--ain't going to be, neither.""Why not?"

 "Because creativity can't be taught."
 I gave Coral my in-the-know face.
 "See, Coral, you can teach art, teach craft, teach writing, even, but you can't teach creativity because creativity is . . . is like . . . well, like God."